-In view of this, it is RATIONAL AG's responsibility to publish information on how and to what extent the group's activities are associated with economic activities that qualify as environmentally sustainable under Articles 3 and 9 of the EU Taxonomy Regulation (Regulation 2020/852 of the European Parliament and of the Council).
-According to Article of the above Regulation, the criteria for determining whether an economic activity qualifies as environmentally sustainable are whether the economic activity contributes substantially to one or more of the environmental objectives set out in Article 9 of the Regulation.
+In view of this, it is RATIONAL AG's responsibility to publish information on how and to what extent the Group's activities are associated with economic activities that qualify as environmentally sustainable under Articles 3 and 9 of the EU Taxonomy Regulation (Regulation 2020/852 of the European Parliament and of the Council).
+According to Article 3 of the above Regulation, the criteria for determining whether an economic activity qualifies as environmentally sustainable are whether the economic activity contributes substantially to one or more of the environmental objectives set out in Article 9 of the Regulation.
+The taxonomy is still under development, and interpretations on its application change regularly.
+Great care has been taken in compiling the following information.
+Nevertheless, it should be noted that the EU Taxonomy Regulation is still fluid in nature.

-For the 2021 reporting year, the assessment is to be carried out for the objectives of "climate change mitigation" and "climate change adaptation."
-Technical screening criteria for determining the conditions under which a specific economic activity qualifies as contributing substantially to climate change mitigation or as enabling other activities to make a substantial contribution have been established in a delegated act made under Article 10 of the Regulation.
+For the 2022 reporting year, the assessment is to be carried out for the objectives of "climate change mitigation" and "climate change adaptation."
+Technical screening criteria for determining the conditions under which a specific economic activity qualifies as contributing substantially to climate change mitigation or as enabling climate change adaptation have been established in a delegated act made under Article 10 of the Regulation.
 Economic activities that are defined as such and make a direct and substantial contribution to climate change mitigation are listed on the basis of classes of economic activity (NACE codes).
 Which economic activities are "enabling activities" that can make a substantial contribution to climate change mitigation are also described, likewise on the basis of NACE codes.